psychemedia/island-storynotes/godshill_to_do.md

 safely down the hill, the bishop kept his vow in purchasing the land, and it goes by the name of Bishop's Acre to this day."
 " Well, that is a curious tale ! true V
 Do you think it
 " I hardly know what to say about it ; there is some truth in most of the wildest stories which are told about particular spots and places, though they are often much exaggerated.
-It is very possible that a bishop's horse might have safely carried his master from the high down to the level ground below; butifhediddoso,allthatIcansayis,it is not very probable that he went down the steep part by the wishing-well."
+It is very possible that a bishop's horse might have safely carried his master from the high down to the level ground below; but if he did do so, all that I can say is, it is not very probable that he went down the steep part by the wishing-well."
 " What tales were told you about the high cliffs, uncle ?"
 " Several, that I have reason to believe were true.
 My landlord said that, some years ago, two soldiers who were intoxicated, lost their way by night and became confused.
 They approached the perpen- dicular cliffs that are seen as you pass between the
 St. Lawrence and Niton, and over they they went.
 I dare say the cliffs are more than five hundred feet high ; it was a terrible fall, and both of them were killed.
 There are accidents enough in the world